 It is vital that clear and concise notes are made at the time of the concern or soon after a disclosure is made to support the completion of a more detailed record later.

 A written record should include the following information wherever possible:

-• The date and time of incident or disclosure, parties involved i.e. victim(s), the person(s) whose conduct there are concerns about, any witnesses, person(s) reporting the concern, person(s) to whom the concern was reported.
+- The date & time of incident or disclosure, parties involved i.e. victim(s), the person(s) whose conduct there are concerns about, any witnesses, person(s) reporting the concern, person(s) to whom the concern was reported

-- The date & time of referring the information and to whom the information was referred.
+- The date & time of referring the information & to whom the information was referred

 The original record must not be changed.